-- 1. In order to qualify for labor allowance coverage, you must have a valid Legacy PO# issued prior to starting work on subject chiller.
-The amount of labor charged must match the amount of the PO allowance. - 2.
+- 1. In order to qualify for labor allowance coverage, you must have a valid Legacy PO# issued prior to starting work on subject equipment.
+The amount of labor charged must match the amount of the PO allowance.
+NOTE: Submitting an invoice that exceeds the total amount indicated on Legacy's PO, will result in an invoice being returned un-paid. - 2.
 Should additional covered repairs come up during the course of performing an approved repair, technicians must call in for additional authorization as needed after the initial PO has been issued.
 Failure to do so will result in the return of the unpaid invoice or an invoice short pay. - 3.
 Maximum travel time ROUND TRIP for warranty repairs is TWO HOURS. - 4.
-TRUCK charges for warranty repairs are NOT covered under Legacy Chillers, Inc. Limited Warranty.
+TRUCK charges for warranty repairs are NOT covered under Legacy Chiller Systems Limited Warranty.

-STANDARD Phone Support: Legacy Chillers, Inc. will provide TOLL FREE engineering level phone support.
-Standard support is provided Mondays through Friday from 8:00 AM to 4:30 PM (Eastern Standard Time) excluding major U.S.A holidays.
+STANDARD Phone Support: For a period for 12 MONTHS from shipment, Legacy Chiller System will provide TOLL FREE engineering level phone support.
+Standard support is provided Monday through Friday from 8:00 AM to 4:30 PM (Pacific Time) excluding major U.S.A holidays.
 Company engineering support staff (or subcontractors) do NOT warrant support information provided should direct or indirect property damage occur.
+Important: Customers starting a new chiller can expect faster phone support response when they have faxed or emailed the Request For Startup document located in this booklet AND activated the chillers warranty at the time of startup by call-in or through our website.
+Most questions to chiller commissioning, startup, design and troubleshooting topics can be found on Legacy's on-line Knowledgebase system at www.LegacyChillers.com .